asphalt-framework/asphalt/docs/userguide/deployment.rst

 .. code-block:: bash

-    asphalt run yourconfig.yaml
+    asphalt run yourconfig.yaml [your-overrides.yml...]

 What this will do is:

-#. read ``yourconfig.yaml`` as a dictionary
-#. resolve the runner function from the ``runner`` option
+#. read all the given configuration files, starting from ``yourconfig.yaml``
-#. resolve and instantiate the root component
+#. merge the configuration files' contents into a single configuration dictionary using
+    :func:`~asphalt.core.util.merge_config`
-#. call the runner function
+#. call :func:`~asphalt.core.runner.run_application` using the configuration dictionary as keyword

-Except for the ``runner`` option, all keys in the configuration dictionary are passed to the runner function as keyword arguments.
-If no runner function has been defined, :func:`asphalt.core.runner.run_application` is used.
+    arguments

 Writing a configuration file
 ----------------------------

+.. highlight:: yaml

 A production-ready configuration file should contain at least the following options: